I’ve raised four 9-year-olds now and while I may not know the perfect presents for birthdays and holidays, they sure do. Just ask them!

 - Ella Enchanted

-- A two-fer to promote exploration of talents: Why not get your child a paint set and a soccer ball?
+Why not get your child a paint set and a soccer ball?
 Too often we parents are guilty of setting weird boundaries and stereotyping our kids at an early age.
-“Joey’s the artistic one but Nina is the athlete.”
-Joey can love art and sports.
+So we parents say, “Joey’s the artistic one but Nina is the athlete.”
+But Joey can love art and sports.
 Nina can knit and be a ninja.
 Age 9 is not a time of specialization.
 It’s a time of exploration and discovery.

 What have I forgotten?
 What are your best gift ideas for a 9-year-old?
 Share your thoughts in the comment section below and let’s all celebrate those in our lives about to move past the single digits into the fun and challenging years that lay ahead.